sachmilan1/OntarioTechnicalSolutions/README.md

 _ProcessImage.java_

 This class helps us manage image files for workouts.
-Weâ€™re using it to take an image from a file path (set by the user), read it, and return it as a byte array so it can be stored in the database.
+We're using it to take an image from a file path (set by the user), read it, and return it as a byte array so it can be stored in the database.

 -It follows the singleton pattern, so we only ever have one active instance.